HGlab01/ioBroker.fuelpricemonitor/README.md

 ## fuelpricemonitor adapter for ioBroker

 This adapter retrieves the fuel (Diesel, Super and Gas) prices from the offical Austria database based on your configered geo-position.
 Default schedule is done every 20 minutes and can be changed in the "instance" tab.

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!

 ## Changelog
 <!--